-Saint Joseph the Worker Parish has been a welcoming community and a faith-filled community dating back to 1882.
+Saint Joseph the Worker Parish of Beal City has been a welcoming community and a faith-filled community dating back to 1882.
 Since 1882, we have worshiped in three church buildings.
 Our present church was dedicated in July of 1907 and continues to serve us well today.

 We are a parish of approximately 550 families today.
 On the typical Sunday, approximately 800 people gather in our church to worship the Lord.
 It is a very alive and spiritual parish.
 We hope that the information found here will be of help to you and be beneficial in many ways.
 You are invited to join with us in knowing the Lord and putting His Word into practice in our daily lives.
 Thank you for visiting our website!

 The parish was founded by German settlers from Westphalia, Michigan, and by some who came directly from Germany.
 Farming was their primary occupation.
 As soon as they settled here they began planning for the first church building.
 Father McCarthy from Mount Pleasant served the congregation through its first three years.
 When founded, the church was given the name “Saint Philomena.”
 This name is still found on the cornerstone of the present church.
 The name was changed in 1961 to Saint Joseph the Worker on the recommendation of the Bishop of Grand Rapids.
 In 1971, our parish became part of the Diocese of Saginaw.